 The weather can be hot and it is vital that your child consume water to prevent dehydration.
 There will be water available before, on the course, and following the event.
 It is suggested that you place a full water bottle in your child’s transition area and remind him/her to drink during transition.
 They also should be reminded to drink at the various aid stations and following the event.
 Any child showing signs of dehydration should be brought to the Medical Tent.

-Athletes that finish the race but do not complete the total distance of the course (e.g., less than the required laps, short-cutting the course) will be disqualified.
-Unsportsman-like conduct is also grounds for disqualification.
 Volunteers will be monitoring the course and Transition Area for infractions.
 Disqualified athletes will receive a participation medal but will be ineligible for podium awards (i.e., 1st, 2nd, 3rd place in age group) and will not have their times posted.

 Physically Challenged Athletes

 The parent/guardian of a physically challenged athlete should contact the event organizers to make arrangement for any special needs.
 (Please do this two months before the race so we have enough time.)

 There are no relay teams.
 Only one athlete is permitted per race number.

 The race will be conducted rain or shine.
+Really.

 Personal Music Devices